jeffcarbine/materia/README.md

 ### Specialized Elements

-Objekt also includes a number of specialized elements to simplify the process:
+Materia also includes a number of specialized elements to simplify the process:

 - `Stylesheet` extends `Link` - adds `rel="stylesheet"` automatically
 - `PreLoadStyle` extends `Link` - adds `rel`, `as`, and `onload` to pre-load stylesheets